itsrheine/lighthouse/README.md

 # Lighthouse

-A cozy, minimalist driving experience where players explore a quiet coastal road and reach a distant lighthouse at their own pace.

-## Overview

-Lighthouse is a peaceful 3D driving prototype built in Unity.
+Lighthouse is a quiet indie driving prototype built in Unity, centered on atmosphere, simplicity, and arrival.
-The goal is simple: drive forward, follow the road, and reach the lighthouse.

-There are no enemies, no timers, and no pressure — just movement, atmosphere, and arrival.

-This project focuses on creating a calm, reflective experience through simple mechanics and environment design.
+The experience is intentionally minimal.
+The player drives along a coastal road toward a distant lighthouse, with the focus placed on movement, space, and mood rather than challenge or speed.

-## Features
+## Current Features

-- Basic car movement (forward, reverse, turning)
+- Basic car movement
-- Third-person camera follow system
+- Third-person follow camera
-- Simple road guiding the player toward the destination
+- Road leading toward the lighthouse
-- Lighthouse goal with trigger detection
+- Lighthouse goal trigger
-- On-screen UI message upon arrival
+- On-screen arrival message
-- Car movement stops when destination is reached
+- Car stop on arrival
-- Minimalist environment with ground, ocean, and lighting
+- Simple environmental setup with ground, ocean, and lighting

 ## Built With

-- Unity (3D Core)
+- Unity
 - C#
 - TextMeshPro

 ## Current State

-This is an early prototype focused on core gameplay mechanics:
+Lighthouse is currently in early prototype stage.
-- movement
-- camera
-- goal interaction

-Future updates will expand visuals, environment detail, and overall atmosphere.
+The foundation of the experience is in place, including movement, camera behavior, and a basic destination loop.
+Future development will focus on visual atmosphere, environmental detail, and stronger presentation.

-## Future Improvements
+## Planned Direction

+Future iterations may include:

-- Improved ocean visuals and lighting
+- improved lighting and sky atmosphere
-- Lighthouse beacon animation
+- lighthouse beacon effects
-- Restart system or menu screen
+- refined environment art
-- UI polish
+- smoother UI transitions
-- Expanded map with multiple lighthouses
-- Ambient audio
+- ambient sound design
+- expanded coastal routes
+- additional lighthouse destinations

-## Vision
+## Design Goal

-Lighthouse is designed to be a calm, introspective experience.
+Lighthouse is intended to feel small, quiet, and reflective.

-It is not meant to be a game the player rushes through, but one they can sit with, drive through, and quietly complete.
+Rather than pushing the player through objectives, the project aims to create a calm sense of forward motion and a subtle emotional payoff through space, lighting, and arrival.

 ## Status

-In development — early prototype.
+In development.
+Early playable prototype.